-Storyboard's Metrics View shows you how much memory and storage will be used by the resources within your embedded application, and will help you save and redefine your touch GUI where needed.
+Storyboard's Metrics View shows you how much memory and storage will be used by the resources within your embedded application, and will help you save and redefine your touch optimized UI where needed.

 For example, you might have a background image that is the entire size of your display (480 x 272) with a file system size showing ~90kb.
 Calculating the cost of this is similar to determining the cost of a framebuffer (width x height x color depth).
-When you consider how many images are being used to make up your GUI, it is easy to see how this can quickly add up.
+When you consider how many images are being used to make up your UI, it is easy to see how this can quickly add up.

 When it comes to fonts, while they are different from images, they too can have a sizable impact on the consumption of memory.
 This is because, with fonts, each font file contains the total definition of each and every glyph in the supported character set.
-There are many ways to handle fonts.
-For example, Storyboard will parse the string of characters and generate the required glyphs for each character required.
+When it comes to displaying the text on the screen, Storyboard will parse the string of characters and generate the required glyphs for each character required.
 These glyphs are based on the point size and style of the font and will be cached by Storyboard for rendering optimization purposes.
 So, if your text content is dynamic, or if you have multiple styles of fonts, or different font sizes to display at a single time then you'll be caching for each option and end up accumulating a large cache of glyphs.

-By default the Storyboard engine doesn't limit the amount of memory you can use to cache resources, as it will favor performance when resources are available.
+By default the engine doesn't limit the amount of memory you can use to cache resources, as Storyboard will favor performance when resources are available.
 However, if you are running closer to the limit of what your system has for memory then you can always set limits to how much memory you can allocate for resource caching.
 Therefore if you should reach this defined upper limit, the Storyboard engine will release assets based on their frequency of use in order to make room for new visual assets that need to be rendered.
-Best Practices Guide

-Calculating memory usage Knowing how to calculate the memory usage of a particular resource is useful for it can guide in the making of smarter, more efficient GUI design and development choices.
-To make this easy, the Storyboard Metrics View panel keeps track of the resource requirements of your application.
+Calculating memory usage

+Knowing how to calculate the memory usage of a particular resource is useful for it can guide in the making of smarter, more efficient GUI design and development choices.
+To make this easy, Storyboard's Metrics View panel keeps track of the resource requirements of your application.
 Within, you can get a breakdown of what you might expect the usage to be, based on the layout of the application.
-You can also create a resource export configuration that can be the basis of these calculations since the format that your assets are stored in will affect system memory.
-An excellent example of this is storing your application in Flash memory.
+You can also create a resource export configuration that can be the basis of these calculations since the format in which you choose to store your assets will affect how the impact system memory.
+An excellent example of this is if your system support is after storing your application in Flash memory.
 You can configure Storyboard to export your images in flash memory uncompressed and then draw them directly from this location.
 This bypasses the need to decode a compressed image (jpg or png) into RAM and can save you resources and, in some cases, improve performance.
 To learn more about this, please refer to the following Crank Software support article.

-However, not all aspects of the Storyboard built GUI are displayed within the Metrics View panel.
+However, not all aspects of the Storyboard built UI are displayed within the Metrics View panel.
 Lua scripting and dynamic behavior items, like animations, are outside the estimation scope provided by the Metrics View.
 It will still provide a pretty close estimation of the memory consumption, enabling a decent estimate of your memory requirements.